 Registrations are processed as they are received.
-If a selected course is full, a student may be placed in an alternate course.
+If a selected course is full, a student may be placed in an alternate course or on a waitlist (if applicable).
 Additional information regarding registration may be found in the online course schedule, https://sis.jhu.edu/classes/.